Anton Geesink

 Antonius Johannes Geesink (6 April 1934 – 27 August 2010) was a Dutch 10th dan judoka.
-He was the first non-Japanese judoka to win gold at the World Judo Championship, a feat he accomplished in 1961 and 1965.
+He was the first non-Japanese judoka to win gold at the World Judo Championships, a feat he accomplished in 1961 and 1965.
 He was also an Olympic Champion, having won gold at the 1964 Summer Olympics in Japan, and won a record 21 European Judo Championships during his career.

 Judo career

-Geesink took up judo aged 14 and by 17 started competing internationally, winning a silver medal in 1951.
-The following year, he won his first European title.
+Geesink took up judo at age 14 and, by 17, started competing internationally, winning a silver medal in 1951.
+He won his first European title the following year.
 Through to 1967, twenty more European titles followed.

 At the 1956 World Championships, Geesink was eliminated in the semi-finals against Yoshihiko Yoshimatsu.
 At the 1961 World Championships, Geesink, then 5th dan, became World Champion in the open class, defeating the Japanese champion Koji Sone.
 Japanese judokas had won all the World Championship titles contested up to that point.

-Judo debuted as an official sport at the 1964 Summer Olympics, which were held in the sport's home country, Japan.
-Although Japan dominated three of the four weight divisions (light, middle and heavy), Anton Geesink won the final of the open weight division, defeating Akio Kaminaga in front of his home crowd.
+Judo debuted as an official sport at the 1964 Summer Olympics, held in the sport's home country, Japan.
+Although Japan dominated three of the four weight divisions (light, middle, and heavy), Anton Geesink won the final of the open weight division, defeating Akio Kaminaga in front of his home crowd.

 After winning the 1965 World Championships and a last European title in 1967, Geesink quit competitive judo.

-Anton Geesink was one of the few 10th Dan grade judoka (jūdan) recognized by the IJF but not by Kodokan at that rank.
+Anton Geesink was one of the few 10th Dan grade judoka (jūdan) recognized by the IJF but not by the Kodokan Institute at that rank.
 Promotions from 6th to 10th Dan are awarded for services to the sport of judo.
 In 2010 there are three living 10th dan grade judoka (jūdan) recognized by Kodokan: Toshiro Daigo, Ichiro Abe and Yoshimi Osawa.
 The Kodokan has not awarded the 10th Dan to anybody outside Japan.

 Professional wrestling career

-In October 1973, All Japan Pro Wrestling owner Giant Baba recruited Anton Geesink to join AJPW.
-Baba sent him to Amarillo, TX and Dory Funk Jr. and Terry Funk trained him for a month.
-He worked for All Japan from 1973 to 1978, as a popular part-timer.
+In October 1973, All Japan Pro Wrestling owner Giant Baba recruited Anton Geesink, sending him to Amarillo, TX, to train under Dory Funk Jr. and Terry Funk for a month.
+He debuted in Odessa for their promotion, NWA Western States, on October 16th, before touring as a popular part-timer for All Japan from November 24th, 1973, to February 5th, 1978.

-Geesink's notable professional wrestling opponents included Bruno Sammartino, Gorilla Monsoon, Dick Murdoch, Dory Funk Jr., Bobby Duncum, Bob Remus (Sgt.
-Slaughter), Don Leo Jonathan, and Jumbo Tsuruta.
+Geesink's notable professional wrestling opponents included Bruno Sammartino, Gorilla Monsoon, Killer Kowalski, Dick Beyer, Dick Murdoch, Dory Funk Jr., Harley Race, Bob Backlund, Bobby Duncum, Sgt.
+Slaughter, The Iron Sheik, Stan Hansen, Don Leo Jonathan, Horst Hoffman, and Jumbo Tsuruta.

 Films and publications

 Geesink made his acting debut in 1962, playing a detective in the Dutch film Rififi in Amsterdam.
-In 1965 he starred as Samson in the Italian historical film Gideon and Samson: Great Leaders of the Bible, and in the 1970s-1980s took part in two Dutch TV series.
+In 1965, he starred as Samson in the Italian historical film Gideon and Samson: Great Leaders of the Bible, and in the 1960s-1980s, he took part in three Dutch TV series, including the children's show Oebele, where he also sang the song "Judo rock".
 In the 1960s he published several books on judo in Dutch and English.